PhantomEpicness/cmss13-design-docs/xeno/globber_boiler.md

 ## Abstract
 <!-- An abstract is a short blurb, about a paragraph or two, succinctly describing your feature.
 This should mostly be "why", but can include "what". -->
-Globber boiler is a challenging strain that replaces riskless bombard with a challenging and yet fun "glob" projectiles reminiscent from premoba boilers that spray acid.
+Grenadier boiler is a challenging strain that replaces riskless bombard with a challenging and yet fun "glob" projectiles reminiscent from premoba boilers that spray acid.
 It's true purpose is to replace Trapper with much more challenging gameplay, while having more or less the same sieging power that is actually sort of counterable by marines.
 ## Goals

 <!-- This is a numbered list clearly detailing your goals for the feature.
 As per usual, this should be a mixture of both why and what. -->
-1. Globber should be challenging, yet rewarding.
+1. Grenadier should be challenging, yet rewarding.
 Challenge + rewarding = fun Challenge + rewarding = fun.
 Trapper and base have rewarding without the challenge.
-2. Globber is defense focused with a heavy emphasis on sieging.
+2. Grenadier is defense focused with a heavy emphasis on sieging.
 3. Should retain more or less the same sieging ability than trapper It's going to replace it. (:
-4. Globber can serve as an alternative to boiler.
+4. Grenadier can serve as an alternative to boiler.
   Due to the nature of the strain, it can serve as an alternative to the boiler and adapt to its role if required

 ## Non-goals

 <!-- Just like goals, but the opposite!
 Every feature has boundaries it won't step over.
 These should be written as if they start with "We will not...". -->
 1. Majorily upset balance.
-We do not want globber to be frustrating to fight or to be uncounterable.
+We do not want Grenadier to be frustrating to fight or to be uncounterable.

 2. Make xeno defense/ sieging overpowered.
 We do not want xeno defenses or sieging to be buffed to a great degree from this.
 It should more or less replace trapper.